Edward J. O'Hare: Chicago

 Divorced from his wife Selma in 1927, O'Hare moved to Chicago.
 Selma stayed in St. Louis with her two daughters Patricia and Marilyn, while Butch went to Western Military Academy.

 In Chicago, O'Hare met Al Capone, whose dominant Chicago Outfit ran Chicago rackets and bootlegging during Prohibition.
-O'Hare and Capone began collaborating in business and in law.
+O'Hare and Capone began collaborating in business and law.
 O'Hare made a second fortune through his ties to Capone.